gyantal/SqCore/docs/Misc/Vnc-TigerVncCompile.md

 Compiling TigerVncViewer is very complicated, mostly because very few professionals compile it on Windows.
 End users only use the installers.
 Professional people compile it on Linux mostly.
 Therefore, the Windows installer make-files are quite abandoned.
 Not tested too much and not up-to-date..

 There are 2 building guides we present here.
-Daya did a heroic task to make it comile first.
+Daya did a heroic task to make it compile first.
 So, we saw that it is possible.
 However, George couldn't reproduce it, because the process was so complicated and taking 2 months that the exact detailed steps of the history is forgotten.
 So, George produced another approch for compilation, which hopefully will be able to reproduced more easily on any computer in the future.

 #<span style="color:blue">Build process, Version 1 (George)</span>